Benjamin-Joe/match.emon/README.md

  # Responsive
+Responsiveness is something that I struggle with a little bit as I find it a little overwhelming, the sheer quantity of screen sizes.
+So I followed [Responsinator](https://www.responsinator.com/) as I find their website very user friendly.
+I believe that the game works well across most devices, there are a couple of device sizes that have an uneven amount of cards in the last row, but apart from that I don't believe there are any major problems with how responsive the website is, and any issues that are there don't seem to get in the way of the gameplay.

 # Functionality
 The functionality was by far the most difficult thing about this project.
 There was a lot of writing and re writing, but overall I am fairly pleased with how it turned out.
 The specific thing that I found most difficult was actually my own coding!
 It wasn't until I started bug fixing the game that I noticed I couldn't understand a lot of my own code!
 This was due to poor naming of functions.
 So with a little guidance from my mentor I was able to refactor the code and make it waaaaay more readable than it was.
 So it tought me a very important lesson.
 ALWAYS WRITE CLEAR CODE :)